khiajohnson/SpiCE-Corpus/docs/source/design.rst

 ######

 This page is under construction.
-You can expect it to be complete and full of details by mid-2020.
+You can expect it to be complete and full of details by late 2020.

 ************
 Participants